LDexter/DavinCC/README.md

 - `[LIST]`, to preserve the AI's attempt at replying with newlines for lists (eg, 1.
 2. or A. B.)
   - Lines arg: `-l2`, to specify how many newlines per entry in a list

-Changes made by all of these commands will be reset upon each new prompt If you have suggestions on any of this, now would be the best time to let me know!

 ## Other Programs